The Rise of Sun-Scaping

 Of course, unless you buy a special 12-volt automotive charger, battery-powered tools need an A/C outlet for recharging.
 The obvious solution is a solar panel array, with the right inverter.

 One of the better inverters out there is made by Tabuchi Electric.
 It's a smart system that integrates with upgradeable battery storage.
-For our Flex House demonstration project, which we be on display at CES in Las Vegas in January, we combined a Tabuchi system with Jinko solar panels, to create a virtual power plant that can recharge a shed full of Greenworks tools.
+For our Flex House demonstration project, we combined a Tabuchi system with Jinko solar panels, to create a virtual power plant that can recharge a shed full of Greenworks tools.

 What we like about the Tabuchi system is that, unlike many other inverters, it automatically switches instantly to battery power in an outage.
 Most inverters shut down completely, because of utility concern about power backfeeding into a damaged grid.